idoAl/training_setup/README.md

 Each one contains a README.md with instructions...

 ### 1. download ubuntu
-check out ubuntu directory!
+check out the ubuntu directory!
 ### 2. download and install VMware Workstation Player

+Check out the vmware directory!

 * Note: if you have any problems, or you are too lazy to set this up, check out the "clone a vm" section in the vmware README.

-Check out the vmware directory!
 ### 3. make our VM remotely accessible to the host
-check out the remote access directory!
+check out the remote access directory!.

+If you have PyCharm community (which is the free version you probably have), check out the samba directory and follow the instructions.

 ### 4. install gcc
 check out the gcc directory!